edwardslab-wustl/TE-detective/README.md

 	Use this module if you want to change the clustering desnity for initial prediction.
 This module uses intermediate files from discover section and generates new prediction file.

 	-bam  : Input indexed bam file (aligned with bwa -mem).
-	-ref  : File of file name of TE reference fasta file.
+	-ref  : File of file name of TE reference fasta file (please refer to example data for file format).
 Please provide file name with absolute path.
-	-isz  : Insert size estimate. ( = mean_insert_size + 2 * insert_size_standard_deviation – read_length)
+	-isz  : Insert size estimate. ( = mean_insert_size + 2 * insert_size_standard_deviation - read_length). (default=340)
-	-rdl  : Average read length of bam file.
-	-drd  : Number of supporting reads (discordant + clipped) for calling an insertion.
-	-cct  : A region with coverage more than this will be ignored from prediction.
+	-rdl  : Average read length of bam file (can be estimated using picard). (default=150) -drd  : Number of supporting reads for calling an insertion. (default=10) -cct  : A region with coverage more than this will be ignored from prediction. (default=200)
-	-all  : If set false, only clipped reads will be taken into consideration.

 6. Filter: